H. P. Lovecraft: A Life

 A new revised/uncut edition (as I Am Providence: The Life and Times of H.P.
-Lovecraft) (2 vols) has been issued in 2010 (Hippocampus Press); this restores 150,000 words cut for space reasons from the original edition, and is also thoroughly revised and updated in regard to new information on Lovecraft that has come to light since 1996.
+Lovecraft) (2 vols) was issued in 2010 (Hippocampus Press); this restores 150,000 words cut for space reasons from the original edition, and is also thoroughly revised and updated in regard to new information on Lovecraft that has come to light since 1996.

 The book largely supplants earlier efforts such as L. Sprague de Camp's Lovecraft: A Biography (1975).
 According to his website, Joshi regards this book his most notable achievement to date, followed by his The Weird Tale.